-Failing to ask yourself this question is dangerous to the entire self-development process, especially for women, since we tend to be more sensitive to the feelings and needs of our loved ones.
+If you don’t ask yourself this question, you might endanger the entire self-development process.
+This is especially so in the case of women, since we tend to be more sensitive to the feelings and needs of our loved ones.

-Even though the decision to change was yours, you could find yourself experiencing internal conflict, wondering how your actions will impact others or experiencing the fear of the pain associated with change.
+Even though the decision to change was yours, you could find yourself experiencing serious internal conflict.
+You will be wondering how your actions will impact others.
+Or even worse, you will start experiencing the fear of the pain associated with change.

 Question #5 – What is the absolute first step I must make to begin my personal development?

-Even after you have answered the other four question and you’re satisfied with the answers, you could still find the going tough.
-This is because the whole realm of change in the area of personal development can be quite overwhelming.
+I know what you’re going through.
+You see, the whole realm of change in the area of personal development can be quite overwhelming.

-This produces feelings of achievement and control very early in the process, an important advantage for the rest of the growth.
+In addition, taking a “baby step” as your first step, gives you a feeling of achievement and control very early in the process.
+This is an important advantage for the rest of the growth.

 So there you have them, my take on the top 5 questions to ask yourself when working on personal development.

-Answering these questions in a simple, clear and honest manner will ensure that you manage your own personal development regardless of whoever you select to coach you along the way.
+Answering these questions in a simple, clear and honest manner will ensure that you begin to manage your own self development, regardless of who you select to coach you along the way.

 To your self-development success…